GalileoParise/CV-Mask-detection/README.md

 ```
 and click on the link that the you will see on the prompt.

-## Technologies
-- Keras/Tensorflow
-- OpenCV
-- Flask
-- MobilenetV2

-## Goal
-The goal is to create a masks detection system, able to recognize face masks both in images, both in real-time video, drawing bounding box around faces.
-In order to do so, I finetuned MobilenetV2 pretrained on Imagenet, in conjunction with the OpenCV face detection algorithm: that allows me to turn a classifier model into an object detection system.

 ## Data
 The dataset used for training the model is available <a href="https://www.kaggle.com/omkargurav/face-mask-dataset">here</a>.